 - Major product pages

 - Category pages

 - Your Blog homepage

 - A recent article

 - Login page

 - Product pages

 - Product Category pages

-Most of these pages are unimportant within your wider SEO strategy.
+Most of these pages are unimportant within your wider search engine optimisation strategy.
 Many brands don’t do any optimization on them at all.
-But in the context of your brand SERP, they take on enormous importance and are well worth optimizing for that.
+But in the context of your Brand SERP, they take on enormous importance and are well worth optimizing for that.